-1.4 Minutes of Meetings - Article 12.6
+1.5 Minutes of Board Meetings - Article 12.6

-1.4.1 The Chief Executive and the Chair will agree the text of the draft minutes, and these will be circulated to Trustees within 21 days of the relative Board meeting.
-At the following Board meeting, the Board will consider the draft minutes, and will approve them formally, subject to any amendments it may decide on.

-1.4.2 A record of pre-meeting questions and responses will be retained as a matter of record.

-1.4.3 In some circumstances, the discussion of items at a meeting may be recorded in a separate confidential minute.
+- 1.5.1 The Chief Executive and the Chair will agree the text of the draft minute, and these will be circulated to Trustees within 14 days of the relative Board meeting.
+At the following Board meeting, the Board will consider the draft minute, and approve them formally, subject to any amendments it may decide on. - 1.5.1.1 Should a Trustee require a proposed amendment to be considered earlier than the following Board meeting, the Chair should be advised within 7 days of Trustee receipt of the minute.
+The meeting recording will be revisited and any minuting inaccuracies updated.
+Once approved by the Chair, the updated minute will be recirculated to the Board for agreement as per SO 1.4.
+Should such agreement not be reached, any operational activity resulting from the contested minute shall be paused until discussion at a Board meeting can enable a resolution. - 1.5.2 In some circumstances, the discussion of items at a Board meeting may be recorded in a separate confidential minute.
 The decision on what, if anything, should be recorded in a minute in this way is for the Board to make.